 Industry insight must be done up front as this is pivotal to the success of your SEO strategy.
-From the beginning we need to know what it is you do, and what you hope to rank for, and importantly: why.
+From the very beginning we need to know what it is you do, what you hope to rank for, and importantly: why.

-From this we can determine how you are performing, how your competitors are (if any), and what it takes for you to climb the rankings and stay there.
+From this we can determine how you are performing, how your competitors are performing (if you have any), and what it takes for you to climb the rankings and stay there.
 We will need to hear from you what content you have, and are willing to have, both on your home page and across your website.
-This is probably the part of the process where the client is most involved and where can determine short and long-term goals for your business.
+This is probably the part of the process where the client is most involved and where we can determine both short- and long-term goals for your business.
 If we get this wrong, there is not much point measuring your growth further down the line as it would mean we have been aiming at the wrong objectives from day one.
 Which is a good time to say: if your strategy changes midway then we need to start your content strategy all over again.

 It is probably a good time for an example…